-DJ8 ATTENDANCE REQUIREMENTS FOR NATIONAL DIPLOMA/DIPLOMA ANDBACHELOR OF TECHNOLOGY
+DJ8 ATTENDANCE REQUIREMENTS FOR NATIONAL DIPLOMA/DIPLOMA AND BACHELOR OF TECHNOLOGY

 - Full-time students will attend at least 80% of both theory and practical lectures for the normal working hours five days per week, except where they are required to carry out research outside the DUT.
 Failure to do so can result in a zero being awarded for the project during such periods of non-attendance.
-In the case of theory subjects, permission to write the examination may be withheld at the discretion of the head of department.
 Only a doctor's certificate will be deemed acceptable. - 2.
 Part-time students will attend for half the normal lecture/studio hours as above. - 3.
 Attendance at critiques and briefing sessions is compulsory.
 Nonattendance at a critique can result in a zero being awarded for that project.
 Students who fail to attend briefing sessions may be refused permission to complete the project.